stevenson/laravel-app-exercise/README.md

     - run seeder to seed the db
         - `php artisan db:seed`
         - note: if you check the seeding file I manually seed the db and did not use a factory.
 The reason for this is that the entries are order and value specific.
+4. run tests: `php artisan test`
+    - currently there are just a couple of test to demonstrate the base uses of the app
-4. (optional) install some dev tools
+5. (optional) install some dev tools
     - install clockwork
         - there is a clockwork plugin for chrome and firefox
         - install clockwork to your laravel project `composer require itsgoingd/clockwork`

 ## References